swiftlang/swift-evolution/proposals/0526-deadline.md

 allows for the direct identification of the specific clock but also a constraint to the standard system clocks.

-Note: since the system clock may grow additional identifiers it is left as non-exhaustive.
+> Note: Since the system clock may grow additional identifiers it is left as non-exhaustive.

 ```swift
 @nonexhaustive